-Rack – After lots of searching we found a Ukranian company MMoto who build custom racks for motorcycles.
+Rack – After lots of searching we found a Ukranian company MMoto who build custom parts for motorcycles.
 The rack is made from welded steel tubing and was designed specifically for the XR400.
 They cost $174, but we have been hugely impressed by their sturdiness.

 Exhaust modifications -To reduce the loud exhaust noise we fitted VW Beetle chrome tailpipes inside our exhaust.
 They are a perfect fit and can be secured with one bolt.
 They reduce noise enough to be discreet, but still sound good!

 Aluminium dash -To fit the Vapor Tech we fabricated an aluminium dash.
 It also includes turn signal lights, main headlight beam lights, ignition and a 12V socket.

 Aluminium bash plates -The previous owner of Ryan’s bike had fabricated an aluminium bash plate.
 We used this as a model to fabricate one for Lottie’s bike.

 Hand Guards – We fitted aluminium hand guards which we purchased from dirtbikebitz.

 Fuel filters – We fitted an inline filter to each bike

 Sproket – We carry two different sprockets to enable us to drive faster on asphalt or have more torque on steep rough roads.

 Chain – We chose a DID gold chain for its longevity and strength.

 Loobman -We fitted a ‘Loobman’ instead of an expensive ‘Scottoiler’.
 It is an excellent piece of kit when riding on tarmac.
 However, we have found it clogs up easily when riding on dirt.